MetPX/sarracenia/doc/Admin.rst

 ~~~~

 The inter-connection of multiple pumps is done, on the data side, simply by daisy-chaining
-sr_sarra configurations from one switch to the next.
+sr_sarra configurations from one pump to the next.
 Each sr_sarra link is configured by:

 Logs